typescript-tools/typescript-tools/packages/update-lerna-manifest/README.md

 Specifically, it considers a package to be a lerna package if the `extends` property ends with `/tsconfig.settings.json`.
-This may result in false positives with your monorepo, in which case tightening the `--package-dir` globs would be prudent.
+This may result in false positives with your monorepo, in which case tightening the `dirs` globs would be prudent.